roydenwa/cell-centroid-former/README.md

 The `@compact_get_layers` class decorator is inspired by the [get method](https://danijar.com/structuring-models) by Danijar Hafner and the nn.compact decorator in flax.

-The normalized termperature-scaled cross-entropy loss is based on the [SimCLR implementation](https://keras.io/examples/vision/semisupervised_simclr) by András Béres.
+The normalized termperature-scaled cross-entropy loss for SimCLR ([Chen et al., 2020](https://arxiv.org/abs/2002.05709))is based on the [implementation](https://keras.io/examples/vision/semisupervised_simclr) by András Béres.